Kingdom of the Two Sicilies: Historical population

-The kingdom had a large population, its capital Naples being the biggest city in Italy, at least three times as large as any other contemporary Italian state.
-At its peak, the kingdom had a military 100,000 soldiers strong, and a large bureaucracy.
+The kingdom had a large population: its capital Naples was the biggest city in Italy, at least three times as large as any other contemporary Italian state.
+At its peak, the kingdom had a military with 100,000 soldiers strong, and a large bureaucracy.
 Naples was the largest city in the kingdom and the third largest city in Europe.
 The second largest city, Palermo, was the third largest in Italy.
-In the 1800s, the kingdom experienced large population growth, rising from approximately five to seven million.
+In the 1800s, the population rose from about five to seven million.
 It held approximately 36% of Italy's population around 1850.

-Because the kingdom did not establish a statistical department until after 1848, most population statistics before that year are estimates and censuses that were thought by contemporaries to be inaccurate.
+Because the kingdom did not establish a statistical department until after 1848, most population statistics before that year are based on estimates and on censuses that were thought by contemporaries to be inaccurate.

 Military

-The Army of the Two Sicilies was the land forces of the Kingdom, it was created by the settlement of the Bourbon dynasty in Southern Italy following the events of the War of the Polish Succession.
-The army collapsed during the Expedition of the Thousand.
+The Army of the Two Sicilies was the kingdom's land force.
+It was created by the settlement of the Bourbon dynasty in Southern Italy after the War of the Polish Succession.
+The army have suppressed rebels some times, including the Calabrian revolution of 1847, and the Sicilian independence revolution of 1848, but collapsed during the Expedition of the Thousand in 1860.

-The Real Marina was the naval forces of the Kingdom.
+The Real Marina was the kingdom's naval force.
 It was the most important of the pre-unification Italian navies.

 Economy

-A major problem in the Kingdom was the distribution of land property - most of it concentrated in the hands of a few families, the landed nobility.
+A major problem was the distribution of land property: most of it concentrated in the hands of a few families, the landed nobility.
 The villages housed a large rural proletariat, desperately poor and dependent on the landlords for work.
-The Kingdom's few cities had little industry, thus not providing the outlet excess rural population found in northern Italy, France or Germany.
-The figures above show that the population of the countryside rose at a faster rate than that of the city of Naples herself, a rather odd phenomenon in a time when much of Europe experienced the Industrial Revolution.
+The kingdom's few cities had little industry, thus not providing the outlet for excess rural population found in northern Italy, France or Germany.
+The figures above show that the population of the countryside rose at a faster rate than that of the city of Naples herself: rather unusual for a time when much of Europe was experiencing the Industrial Revolution.

-While underdeveloped compared to Northwest Italy and contemporary Western European countries at the time of unification in 1861, the average wage of the Two Sicilies was actually higher than Central Italy and on par with Northeast Italy.
-The island of Sicily, in particular, was richer than the mainland part of the kingdom and its wages were very close to the northwest's.
-The divergence increased massively after unification however, due to the complete collapse of the south's economy.